flamingchickens1540/RobotSoftwareTraining/README.md

 Training materials for new robot software members.

-If you don't know how to program in Java, or haven't installed WPIlib and reviewed its documentation, talk to a manager before getting started.
+If you don't know how to program in Java, or haven't installed WPIlib and reviewed its documentation, talk to a manager before getting started with these materials.

 To view the template and materials for a C1, switch to the [c1Template](https://github.com/flamingchickens1540/RobotSoftwareTraining/tree/c1Template)